landonpoch/ts-schema-gen/README.md

 ## Scalar Types:
 Scalar types should use the golang primitive values.
 Aliases already exist for these:
  - int
- - int8
+ - float32
- - int16
+ - uint16
  - rune
  - etc...

+*note: these aliases might not already exist, but will be added somehow as standard inclusions in the near future.

+## Golang Pointers and Omit Empty:
+The ```Ptr<T>``` type can be used to specify that you'd like to output a pointer type.
+For example ```Ptr<string>``` gets converted to ```*string```.
+Also, using the question mark token after your property declaration will translate over to the omitempty tag in the json output.

-## Reference Types:
+## User Defined Types:
-You should use the class keyword to define a non-scalar schema.
-By design, interfaces aren't output ot golang code.
+You should use the class keyword to declare a user defined schema.
+By design, interfaces aren't output to golang code.
 See next section on union types.

 ## Union Types:
 You should declare union types like this: